ibm-cloud-docs/openshift/rovs-cluster-create.md

 7. Configure the **Location**:

-   **Worker zones**
-   :   Select the zones where you want to deploy worker nodes.
-Choose at least 3 zones for high availability.
+   Choose your worker zones and configure your subnets.
+Select the **Zones** where you want to deploy worker nodes (at least 3 zones for high availability).
+For each selected zone, you can edit the automatically selected **Subnet** as needed.

-   **Subnets**
-   :   For each selected zone, choose the corresponding subnet from your VPC.

 8. Configure the **Worker pool**:

+   Set up a worker pool with the flavor and number of worker nodes that you want to run your first workload.

    **Flavor**
    :   Select a supported bare metal flavor with local NVME storage (e.g., `bx2d.metal.96x384`).